-When you bill for casting supplies, per coding guidelines, use the most specific code that represents services rendered-in this case, the specific Q-series HCPCS codes that describe the type of cast, the materials used, and the age class of the patient.
+When you bill for casting supplies, per coding guidelines, use the most specific code that represents services rendered-in this case, the specific Q-series HCPCS codes that describe the cast type, materials used, and patient age.
 Refer to your HCPCS codebooks for further clarification of the codes Q4001 through Q4051.